mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 FYI: Here I want add an alterative way to change permission.
 If you want to enable all permissions for everyone, just type following command:

 ```
-$chmod 777 hello.sh
+$ chmod 777 hello.sh
 $ ls -l hello.sh
 -rwxrwxrwx 1 user group 35 Dec  4 04:40 hello.sh
 ```
 Or you can change back all permission only for yourself:

 ```
-$chmod 700 hello.sh
+$ chmod 700 hello.sh
 $ ls -l hello.sh
 -rwx------ 1 user group 35 Dec  4 04:40 hello.sh
 ```

 It uses a binary way to represent the the position of permission in '-rwxrwxrwx'.
-For example, 7 represents 'rwx', 0 represents '---', 1 represents 'r--', and etc.
+For example, 7 represents 'rwx', 0 represents '---', 1 represents '--x', and etc.

-##How to move the script to reachable directories?
+##Conclusion

+By writing shell scripts and learn more knowledge about shell scripts, It will helps us to learn more things about unix system.
+If you want to learn more advanced things about shell script, you can go to http://www.freeos.com/guides/lsst/misc.htm#howshell

+Thank you for reading and have fun in cs100!!!